Check out our comprehensive guide to the best UK bank accounts for kids and teens, including digital alternatives and savings accounts too.

 If you plan to join the growing expat community in Singapore, or simply want to work or study there, one of the first things you’ll need is a bank account.

 To open a bank account in any foreign country, you’re going to need to provide a certain list of documents.
-Here’s what paperwork is required to open a bank account in Singapore¹:

-- A valid, in-date passport
+- A valid, up-to-date passport

 It’s also not unheard of for a Singaporean bank to ask for a recommendation from your home bank, or an introduction from one of the bank’s current customers.